The Discovery Research Group consists of members with versatile backgrounds and interests. Read more about profiles of individual group members below.

 The current research focus of Hannu Toivonen is on using data science for computational creativity, on self-aware and creative systems, and on analysis and generation of natural language.
 Hannu recently served as Programme Chair of IEEE ICDM 2014, a leading international data mining conference, and of ICCC 2015, the international conference on computational creativity.

-Simo's doctoral studies consider the intersection of computational creativity, autonomous agents and multi-agent systems.
+Simo's doctoral studies considered the intersection of computational creativity, autonomous agents and multi-agent systems.
 From a single agent perspective he is interested in how autonomous and self-adaptive agents can exhibit creativity both in their outputs and in their internal processes.
 In multi-agent settings his main focus is on how a group of creative agents can work together in novel ways to accomplish tasks that are not easily fulfilled by any single agent alone.

 Leo's current research interests lie in the fields of Natural Language Generation and Data Science, as well as their applications to different domains, especially automated journalism and automated report generation.
 He is currently working on the Immersive Automation research project to enable the automated production of engaging, data driven news content.
 Previously, Leo has worked on Learning Analytics, Educational Data Mining and Computer Science Education, fields which still remain close to his heart.